 In a small number of people the infection can spread to other areas of skin on the body.
-Occasionally, the blisters become infected by bacteria (other germs) to cause a spreading skin infection.
-Note: genital herpes does not damage the uterus (womb) or cause infertility.
+Occasionally, the blisters become infected by other germs (bacteria) to cause a spreading skin infection.
+Note: genital herpes does not damage the womb (uterus) or cause infertility.
 Nor does it cause cancer of the cervix.

 Genital herpes and pregnancy

 A specialist will normally advise about what to do if you develop genital herpes whilst you are pregnant, or if you have recurrent genital herpes and become pregnant.
 This is because there may be a chance of passing on the infection to your baby.

 A first episode of genital herpes whilst you are pregnant

 If you develop a first episode of genital herpes within the last six weeks of your pregnancy, or around the time of the birth, the risk of passing on the virus to your baby is highest (there is about a 4 in 10 chance).
 The baby may develop a very serious herpes infection if he or she is born by a vaginal delivery.